Expresión S. 4 Ain’t

 Dichas expresiones son conocidas como “expresiones coloquiales” y, aunque ya están incluidas en cualquier diccionario, no son aceptadas como inglés formal o académico.

-Algunas de ellas ya se presentaron en los últimos apartados de este módulo, ellas son:
+Algunas de ellas ya se presentaron en los últimos apartados de este módulo; ellas son:

-Going to = Gonna = Ir a
+To going to = Gonna = Ir a.

-La expresión “Ain’T” funciona para cubrir las formas de negación de los verbos to be y to have” combinadas con otras partes.
-Empecemos con la negación de to be:
+La expresión “Ain’T” funciona para cubrir las formas de negación de los verbos “to be” y “to have”, combinadas con otras partes.
+Observa y aprende los siguientes ejemplos que ilustran lo anterior.

 am not.